Continuous Test Orchestration And Execution Platform Online

 That leads to the crux of our post, how can you test on different mobile devices?
 You can’t go and shop for every mobile that is available in the market, right?
 Should you go for device labs?
 But they are affordable to enterprise level business.
 Then what can you do?
 How can you perform robust responsive testing under budget?

-You can go for emulation & simulation for mobile testing, where you don’t need to invest a hefty sum of money for fulfilling your mobile testing needs.
+You can go for emulation & simulation for mobile testing, where you don’t need to invest a hefty sum of money to ensure responsivess of your website to check the mobile view of website.
 This is precisely what I will be talking about in this article.
 I will help you understand the difference between emulator vs simulator for mobile devices, and how to set up emulator & simulator.

 Emulator vs Simulator For Mobile Testing

 I have seen it many times, how often we get confused between Emulator vs Simulator for mobile testing, as we end up using them interchangeably.
 Irrespective of the working experience a tester may have in the industry.
 The difference between Emulator vs Simulator is often neglected.
-I have seen skilled QA managers referring to the simulator when they clearly meant emulator.
+I have seen skilled QA managers referring to iOS emulator online when they clearly meant iOS simulator online.
 Sometimes, when the term emulator or simulator is used interchangeably, you end up getting lucky by not being noticed but what about the time when you say it in front of your team and they know you have been using these terminologies wrong.
 You may end up looking a lot less experienced than you are.
 Let me help you clear the around Emulator vs Simulator for mobile testing, so you don’t end up in an embarrassing situation.

 What Is A Mobile Simulator?